-Many years ago I dated a guy who was obsessed with his health.
-Every waking moment was focused on exercising and eating right to the point of eschewing any iota of enjoyment in food, viewing it solely as “fuel for the body.”
-I tried to respect his regimented point of view but when he started judging people who ate bacon (myself included) because it had no redeeming nutritional value, I knew we were definitely doomed!
+Many years ago I dated a guy who was obsessed with health.
+For him, every waking moment was focused on exercising and eating right and he eschewed any possible enjoyment in food.
+To him it was solely “fuel for the body” and while I tried to respect his regimented point of view, when he started judging people who ate bacon (myself included) because it had no redeeming nutritional value, I knew the relationship was doomed.

 For me, food is about much more than “fuel for the body” and enjoying it is all about balance.
 The majority of the time we should eat healthy in the interest of taking care of our bodies and managing our weight, but there are also times to splurge in the interest of satisfying our souls.
 We can probably all name those special dishes we’re nostalgic for having enjoyed them in our youth when lovingly prepared by a parent or grandparent; or those we associate with our own or another beloved culture; or dishes discovered during personal travels which have brought us much joy.
 Depriving ourselves of food we love seems to inevitably lead to binging, so why not allow ourselves to indulge that craving every so often so it doesn’t spiral out of control?

 This recipe for Browned Butter & Bacon Ice Cream is just such an indulgence, combining two of my favorite things, butter and bacon, into one delicious confection.
 Will I make this recipe more than once this season?
 In the interest of fitting into my clothes and maintaining my cholesterol level, probably not but if you’re in a “comfort food” kind of mood, it sure hits the spot and also makes an excellent dessert choice paired with last week’s Fall-inspired recipe for Rosemary Roasted Chicken with Mushrooms and Caramelized Onions.